rusty-bits/OC-tool/README.md

 These are the drivers and kexts that work for my build, you will likely need to edit `driver.list` and `kext.list` for your specific hardware

-It is important to keep the format of the .list files as
+For now, it is important to keep the format of the .list files as

 `https://github.com/<github-user>/<repository>/<driver-name>.efi`